-The balance of conceptual ideas and observational data within an EGM will vary depending on the project type, its scale, the geotechnical complexity of the site and the stage of the project (Figure 1-1).
-Evaluation of the ground at the start of a project is primarily conceptual in that it is based mainly on knowledge, experience and reference to other published examples of similar geological and geomorphological conditions.
+The balance of conceptual ideas and observational data within an EGM will vary depending on the project type, its scale, the geotechnical complexity of the site and the stage of the project (Figure I-I).
+Evaluation of the ground at the start of a project is primarily conceptual in that it is based mainly on knowledge, experience and reference to other published examples of similar geological, geomorphological and hydrogeological conditions.
 As the project progresses and increasing amounts of observational data become available the EGM evolves but the conceptual model remains as the framework for assessing the interpretation of those data.